lxkearns-evcc/CS141-Final-Project/README.md

 * `User` **Class:** Stores the session data, utilizing bitwise operations to efficiently track which groups the user has joined.
 * `Group` **Enum:** Safely stores the index and names of the available environmental groups.
 * `wrapText()` **Methods:** A custom text-formatting engine that automatically wraps text to fit an 80-character console width, complete with center or left-justified asterisk borders.
+* `MenuTests & TestResults` **Testing:** Unit test framework that collects test results in an array of objects and allows for easy summarization.

 ---